Continuing Education Activity

 The timely creation of dialysis access; and where feasible, preparation for renal transplantation pre-emptively (before initiating dialysis) provides the best potential rehabilitation since dialysis replaces only some of the kidney's filtration functions and not the endocrine and anti-inflammatory effects.
 Consistent pre-dialysis care has been associated with better outcomes and lower health care expenditure.
 Transferring patients to a multidisciplinary team on identifying a declining GFR, at least 12 months before the initiation of dialysis, is the best approach.
 The start date is determined by extrapolating a trend line of the eGFR until it reaches 10 ml/min/1.73 m^2.

 All patients are referred for multidisciplinary care when the eGFR reaches 15 ml/min/1.73 m^2 as concurrent illnesses may cause a sudden drop in renal function, thus creating the need for emergent dialysis.
 Group education session allows fellow patients to educate new patients.
 Support groups provide much-needed reassurance to the patients and their families, helping them cope with the demands of ESRD.
-The team ideally includes a nurse educator, physical therapist, occupational therapist, a dietician, social worker, pharmacist, and sometimes a trained peer-support volunteer.
+The team ideally includes a nurse educator, physical therapist, occupational therapist, dietician, social worker, pharmacist, and sometimes a trained peer-support volunteer.
+The multidisciplinary management of dialysis access has proven very effective in extending the patency of the fistula and reducing morbidity and mortality.
 A controlled trial in California brought to light the value of social worker inputs to the pre-dialysis program in improving gainful employment.
 These patients had a better quality of life, a more positive attitude to work, and greater self-esteem.
-National organizations like the National Kidney Foundation provides web-based patient information besides printed and audiovisual material.
+National organizations like the National Kidney Foundation provide web-based patient information besides printed and audiovisual material.
 A cardiology referral for echocardiography is mandatory in all dialysis patients, 1 to 3 months after dialysis initiation, on an inter-dialytic day, and at 3-year intervals thereafter.
 Accurate LV systolic function assessment is a determinant of CVD and mortality.

 The commencement of home hemodialysis creates unique psychosocial issues affecting the patient and care partner.
 The home HD health care team must provide proactive professional support, respite care, travel support, peer support, and financial support.
 Improper redressal of these aspects could cause patients to return to in-center HD.
 Some centers provide real-time monitoring of home HD treatments, and a panic button/alarm may be present to contact the local paramedic unit.